Moser's Shadow Problem: Moser's unbounded shadow problem

+where $w_k:=\left( \cos\left(\frac{2\pi k}{n-1}\right) , \sin\left(\frac{2\pi k}{n-1}\right), -1\right)$ and $\sprod{\cdot}{\cdot}$ denotes the standard scalar product.
+This is a cone over a regular $(n-1)$-gon.
+It has a single vertex at the origin and $n-1$ (unbounded) facets.
+Now we stack a vertex on top of each of these $n-1$ facets.
+That is, for each facet we add a point that is slightly beyond it and beneath the hyperplanes defining the remaining facets, and take the convex hull.
+We obtain an unbounded polyhedron with~$n$ vertices (the origin plus $n-1$ stacking points), and $3(n-1)$ (unbounded) facets (see Figure~\ref{fig:UnboundedShadow}, left).
+One explicit realization is the following polyhedron~$P_n$:

+The shadow number of $P_n$ is at most~$3$.
+Indeed, let $\pi:\RR^3\to \RR^2$ be a linear projection.
+If~$\pi(Q_n)$ does not cover the whole plane then it is a two-dimensional cone pointed at the origin and bounded by the image of two of the rays of~$Q_n$, which are also rays of~$P_n$.
+Besides the origin, only the vertices of $P_n$ stacked to facets incident to these rays can appear as vertices of the shadow~$\pi(P_n)$.
+Moreover, for each of the two sides, only one of the two neighboring stacked vertices can be visible: They cannot be both separated from the shadow of~$Q_n$, as the segment between both intersects the interior of~$Q_n$ (because each ray of~$Q_n$ is preserved by the stacking operation).

+This can also be easily seen on its spherical image subdivision~$\sD_{\sigma}(P_n)$.
+The spherical image subdivision of~$Q_n$ is a spherical regular $(n-1)$-gon centered at the south pole.
+The stacking operation will subdivide each of its edges into three pieces and add triangles joining each original vertex with its two neighboring newly created vertices (as in Figure~\ref{fig:UnboundedShadow}, right).
+It is straightforward to check that the great circle span of this subdivision is at most~$3$. \end{proof}

-\begin{rmk} In Section \ref{sec11} we discussed an alternative measure of size of a polyhedron $P$ that counts its number of edges $e(P)$.
-The examples $P_n$ used in this construction work for the edge number size measure as well.
-These $P_n$ have $n$ vertices, $n$ faces, and $2n-1$ edges, and so establish boundedness of the shadow function with respect to any of these measures of size of the polyhedron going to $+\infty$. \end{rmk}
+\begin{rmk} In connection with Remark~\ref{rmk:size}, the examples $P_n$ used in the construction of Theorem~\ref{thm:polyhedrality} work for the edge and facet numbers size measures as well.
+These $P_n$ have $n$ vertices, $3n-3$ facets, and $4n-4$ edges, and so establish boundedness of the shadow function with respect to any of these measures of size of the polyhedron going to $+\infty$. \end{rmk}

+\begin{rmk} In contrast with the shadow number, the silhouette span of these polyhedra is $\sh^{\ast}(P_n) \ge 2(n-1)$.
+This can be seen by taking a point $p$ just above the apex of the pointed cone $P_n$, since the $n-1$ stacked vertices and the $n-1$ rays of $Q_n$ are visible as vertices of the silhouette of $P_n$ viewed from~$p$.
+The stacked vertices would be visible from this point but the $n-1$ rays would be missing in the pre-silhouette definition in \cite[Section 5.3, p.174]{CEG89}. \end{rmk}